-§2L2.1.
-Trafficking in Evidence of Citizenship or Documents Authorizing Entry

-- (a) Base Offense Level: 9

-- (b) Specific Offense Characteristic

-- (1) If the defendant committed the offense other than for profit, decrease by 3 levels.
+- §2L2.1.
+Trafficking in Documents Relating to Naturalization, Citizenship, or Legal Resident Status: False Statement in Respect to the Citizenship or Immigration Status of Another: Fraudulent Marriage to Assist Alien to Evade Immigration Law - (a) Base Offense Level: 9 - (b) Specific Offense Characteristics - (1) If the defendant committed the offense other than for profit, decrease by 3 levels. - (2) If the offense involved six or more sets of documents, increase as follows: